Sammy Gravano: Fiala murder

 By the early 1980s, the Plaza Suite was a thriving establishment.
 Patrons often had to wait an hour to get in, and the club featured high-profile live acts such as singer Chubby Checker.

 In 1982, Frank Fiala, a wealthy Czechoslovak businessman and drug trafficker, paid Gravano $40,000 to rent the Plaza Suite for a birthday party he was throwing for himself.
-Two days after the party, Gravano accepted a $1,000,000 offer from Fiala to buy the establishment, which was much higher than the property value.
+Two days after the party, Gravano accepted a $1,000,000 offer from Fiala to buy the establishment, which was much higher than the property value (estimated by Gravano years later to be worth roughly $500,000).
 The deal was structured to include $50,000 cash as a down payment, $650,000 in gold bullion under the table, and a $300,000 payment at the real estate closing.

 Before the transaction was completed, Fiala began acting like he already owned the club.
-Later, after leaving the Plaza Suite, Gravano called Garafola and set up an ambush outside the club, involving Garafola, Milito, D'Angelo, Nicholas "Nicky Cowboy" Mormando, Michael DeBatt, Thomas "Huck" Carbonara and Johnny Holmes in the plan.
-Later that same night, Gravano confronted Fiala on the street as he exited the Plaza Suite among a group of people, asking, "Hey, Frank, how you doing?"
-As Fiala turned around, surprised to see Gravano, Milito came up behind him and shot him in the head.
-Milito stood over the body and fired a shot into each of Fiala's eyes as Fiala's entourage and the crowd of people on the street dispersed, screaming.
-Gravano walked up to Fiala's body and spat on him.
+In addition to a few other matters of annoyance, Gravano was informed that Fiala had entered the Plaza suite prior to the transaction being completed and began renovating Gravano's personal office; when Gravano and his brother-in-law entered the Plaze Suite to confront Fiala that same day, Fiala brandished an Uzi towards Gravano and began arguing with him, calling him a greaseball.
+After calming Fiala down and leaving the Plaza Suite, Gravano called Garafola and set up an ambush outside the club, involving Garafola, Milito, D'Angelo, Nicholas "Nicky Cowboy" Mormando, Michael DeBatt, Thomas "Huck" Carbonara and Johnny Holmes in the plan.
+Later that same night, Gravano confronted Fiala on the street as he exited the Plaza Suite among a group of people, asking, "Hey, Frank, how you doing?, a codeword for his crew to kill Fiala" As Fiala turned around, surprised to see Gravano, Milito came up behind him and shot him in the head.
+Milito then stood over the body and fired several more shots in Fiala's head as Fiala's entourage and the crowd of people on the street dispersed, screaming.
+While it was reported in media afterwards that Fiala was shot in both eyes as a mafia message, Gravano would later state that the shots to Fiala's eyes was purely coincidental and no message was intended with the shot placement.
+The entire Fiala affair occurred within a few days of Fiala's initial birthday party.